liyuqian/croad/README.md

 - The trapezoid (projected rectangle) defined by $(h, d, r, l)$ in the camera image should be free of any obstacles (cars, trucks, pedestrians, curbs) or lane boundaries we can't cross.

+Additionally, we also detect some camera parameters:
+- $H_0$: the height of the horizon in pixels from the bottom center of the image
+- $R_0$: the rotation of the horizon line in radian (0 means purely horizontal)

+That is, the horizon line in the image should go through $(W / 2, H - H_0)$ of the image with a tilt angle of $R_0$.